 Frequently Asked Questions

-What’s the most optimal French press grind size?
+What’s the best French press grind size?

 A coarse grind is best for a French press brewer, with a chunky texture similar to sea salt.
 This will keep your coffee from becoming over-extracted or overly silty.